The Unit Study Learning Approach

 A Unit Study takes one topic or unit of study and combines different subjects to revolve around and tie into that topic.
 It can include language arts, science, history, geography, math and fine arts.
 Instead of studying several unrelated subjects, all subjects are included in a common theme or project.

-There are three main options for doing the unit study approach:
+There are three main options for doing this type of approach:

 1. You can purchase a complete unit study.